Jennifer Griffith

 - ADMN 912: Managing Self & Leading Others

-- PAUL 695: Independent Study
+- PAUL 725: Independent Study

 Selected Publications

 Anderson, H. J., Baur, J. E., Griffith, J. A., & Buckley, M. R. (2017).
 What works for you may not work for (Gen)Me: Limitations of present leadership theories for the new generation.
-The Leadership Quarterly, 28(1), 245-260. doi:10.1016/j.leaqua.2016.08.001
+LEADERSHIP QUARTERLY, 28(1), 245-260. doi:10.1016/j.leaqua.2016.08.001

 Thiel, C. E., Connelly, S., & Griffith, J. A. (2012).
 Leadership and emotion management for complex tasks: Different emotions, different strategies.
-The Leadership Quarterly, 23(3), 517-533. doi:10.1016/j.leaqua.2011.12.005
+LEADERSHIP QUARTERLY, 23(3), 517-533. doi:10.1016/j.leaqua.2011.12.005

 Thiel, C. E., Connelly, S., & Griffith, J. A. (2011).
 The Influence of Anger on Ethical Decision Making: Comparison of a Primary and Secondary Appraisal.
-Ethics & Behavior, 21(5), 380-403. doi:10.1080/10508422.2011.604295
+ETHICS & BEHAVIOR, 21(5), 380-403. doi:10.1080/10508422.2011.604295

 Gooty, J., Connelly, S., Griffith, J., & Gupta, A. (2010).
-Leadership, affect and emotions: A state of the science review.
-The Leadership Quarterly, 21(6), 979-1004. doi:10.1016/j.leaqua.2010.10.005
+Leadership, affect and emotions A state of the science review.
+LEADERSHIP QUARTERLY, 21(6), 979-1004. doi:10.1016/j.leaqua.2010.10.005